-The Centre is home to Gym81, has an outdoor sports & play area.
+The Centre is home to Gym81 and Café81, has a community garden, an outdoor sports & play area and community allotments.
 We run a range of activities:

-- free IT classes and college courses,
+- free IT classes and college courses

 - fitness classes

 - free cookery classes

 - garden workshops in our community garden

 - cycling events and bike maintenance workshops

 - youth and school holiday activities

 - weekly bingo and lunch club

-... and much more.
+- ... and much more.

 We provide office space to a range of organisations and have rooms for hire.
-We have a small café, Café81.